WeatherLab/fsodoc/source/installation/upgrade_4xx.rst

 Step 3: Check logic related to URI parsing of CLI requests
 ==========================================================

-When running a CodeIgniter application from the CLI, the :doc:`URI Library <../libraries/uri>` will now ignore the ``$config['url_suffix']`` and ``$config['permitted_uri_chars']`` configuration settings.
+When running a FSO application from the CLI, the :doc:`URI Library <../libraries/uri>` will now ignore the ``$config['url_suffix']`` and ``$config['permitted_uri_chars']`` configuration settings.